 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We currently rely, and expect to rely, upon third-party CMOs for the manufacture of any drug candidates that we may develop for larger-scale preclinical and clinical testing, as well as for commercial quantities of any drug candidates that are approved.
 Our contracted CMOs have manufactured several lots, each one yielding several kilograms of drug, and have manufactured the clinical trial materials in both capsule and tablet form.
 To date, we have relied on three CMOs based in the United States and China to produce denifanstat drug substance and two CMOs in the United States and China to produce denifanstat drug product.
-We will need to manufacture additional material to support late-stage studies such as Phase 3 trials.
+We have fully supplied drug product for our ongoing FASCINATE-2 Phase 2b trial in NASH, and will need to manufacture additional material to support late-stage studies such as Phase 3 trials.
 Under the terms of our license agreement with Ascletis, we cannot source drug substance from within Greater China, but we are not restricted outside of Greater China.